aware88/mcp-pack/README.md

 ## Why MCP Pack?
 - **Curated servers in one file.** Choose from the vetted list stored in `pack.yaml`.
-- **One workflow for many clients.** Generate config for Claude, Cursor (global or project scopes), VS Code, Windsurf, and Codex.
+- **One workflow for many clients.** Generate config for Claude, Cursor (global or project scopes), VS Code, Windsurf, Warp, and Codex.
 - **Safe edits.** Automatic backups, readable diffs, and a `rollback` command keep configs recoverable.
 - **Profiles for different setups.** Maintain separate selections for workspaces or teams via the `profile` command group.